sematext/docs/docs/monitoring/autodiscovery.md

 ### How do I start using Autodiscovery?

-Simply go to Discovery.
+Simply go to [Discovery](https://apps.sematext.com/ui/discovery/overview) ([EU](https://apps.eu.sematext.com/ui/discovery/overview)).
 You will be presented with instructions to install Sematext Agent.
 On each machine, Kubernetes, Swarm, or Docker Enterprise cluster where Sematext Agent is installed, it will instantly start discovering services that can be monitored.
 Discovered services will be displayed in Discovery.
 Clicking on each service lets you enable automatic monitoring for that type of service.
-In most cases Sematext Agent knows how to set up the monitor without requiring you to take any additional actions.
+In most cases Sematext Agent knows how to start monitoring them without requiring you to take any additional actions.
 This means service metrics will start appearing a few seconds after you enable automatic monitoring.
 In other cases you may have to provide credentials so monitoring agents can connect to the service you wish to monitor.
 In either case, the Discovery screen will guide you and provide the exact instructions.

 ### How does Sematext Autodiscovery work in bare-metal/virtual machine environments?

 It is enough to install sematext-agent rpm/deb package and set up one of your Infra App tokens by following the instructions.
 This will start Sematext Agent which will automatically start scanning for known service types.
 Separately, it will connect to the Sematext backend to fetch info about any automatic monitoring rules you may have defined.

-In bare-metal/virtual machine environments, Sematext Agent will automatically create monitoring agents only if configured to do so via the Discovery screen.
+In bare-metal/virtual machine environments, Sematext Agent will automatically start monitoring discovered services only if configured to do so via the Discovery screen.

 ### How does Sematext Autodiscovery work in container environments?

 The Sematext Agent container gets distributed to every Kubernetes, Docker Swarm, or Docker Enterprise node.
 Sematext Agent uses eBPF to watch for services starting, as well as stopping, so it can start and stop monitoring agent containers and pods.

-In container environments, Sematext Agent will create a monitoring agent if it finds `MONITORING_TOKEN` environment variable or label in your service.
+In container environments, Sematext Agent will create a monitoring container if it finds `MONITORING_TOKEN` environment variable or label in your service.
 Additionally, this is true if you enabled automatic monitoring for specific service types in the UI.
 In Kubernetes setups `MONITORING_TOKEN` can be placed in the pod annotations.

 Example: Steps required to monitor a containerized application, like Elasticsearch, manually: